piskuliche/ligandparam/docs/source/documentation_pages/installation.rst

 the pre-built conda pacakge described in `env.yaml`.

 For this, to install miniforge you need to follow the instructions in the `miniforge` github page, but minimally this involves downloading the installer script and running it.
-Miniforge is located here: `https://github.com/conda-forge/miniforge?tab=readme-ov-file`_.
+Miniforge is located here: `Miniforge <https://github.com/conda-forge/miniforge?tab=readme-ov-file>`_.

 A simple install for miniforge is as follows: